|

 the atmosphere were ever thin enough to allow these rays to pass, they

+would cause unimaginable harm.
 It is also important to keep

 in mind that the severity of sun radiation varies depending on location,